stepchowfun/docuum/README.md

   stephanmisc/docuum --threshold ${THRESHOLD}
 ```

-In either case, run `sudo systemctl enable docuum --now` to enable and start the service.
+Run `sudo systemctl enable docuum --now` to enable and start the service.
+You can view the logs with `sudo journalctl --follow --unit docuum`.

 ## Requirements